-System Management Service Tag Displays the Service Tag of the computer.
-Asset Tag Creates a system Asset Tag that can be used by an IT administrator to uniquely identify a particular system.
+System Management Asset Tag Creates a system Asset Tag that can be used by an IT administrator to uniquely identify a particular system.
 Once set in BIOS, the Asset Tag cannot be changed.
 AC Behavior Wake on AC Enables or disables basic checks when AC power is applied to the device.
 The checks include determining how the AC Recovery option is set.
 The system will boot up if Wake on AC is enabled, the system will power off, if Wake on AC is disabled.
 Default: OFF Auto On Time Controls automatic powering up of system for defined days and times.
 Default: Disabled